RyanDur/sand/README.md

     .onFailure(hasErrored);
 ```

 To handle the request, we make a http *GET* to the endpoint with the id.
-We decode the response, I decided to
-use [schemawax](https://www.npmjs.com/package/schemawax), if the response is structured correctly pass back the
+We validate the response, if the response is
-successful response, else pass back a failure with some explanation.
+structured correctly pass back the successful response, else pass back a failure with some explanation.

 ```typescript
 getArt: (id: string): Result.Async<Art, Explanation<HTTPError>> =>